• Skip to primary navigation

 Homemade Paneer

-Use full cream milk as it gives paneer of best quality. and it will be soft as well.
+• Use whole cream milk as it gives paneer of the best quality.
+And it will be soft as well.
 Don't use skimmed milk or toned milk for this recipe.

-Use curd or buttermilk if you wish for softer paneer.
+• Use curd or buttermilk if you wish for a softer paneer.

-Once milk curldles completely and separates from whey, turn off gas stove.
-Else paneer will be hard and chewy.
+• Once milk curldles completely and separates from whey, turn off gas stove.
+Otherwise, the paneer will be hard and chewy.

 Homemade Paneer